markjlyon/spaceopera/BACK STEP.md

 Temporal decoherence causes changes to the new timeline due to the arrival of the chrononaut.
 These changes are unpredictable but never result in eliminating the need for the BACKSTEP.
 Many events that happened in the previous timeline leading up to the BACKSTEP may have changed, including a coin toss result, which teams win a sporting event, or which tree was struck by lightning.
 Only events during the temporal decoherence are affected.

+### TEMPORAL MORTALITY
+A chrononaut that performs a BACKSTEP suffers from termporal mortality for a period of 5 days, starting from the moment they arrive in the past until they reach the same point in time they initiated the BACKSTEP.

+During this period if the chrononaut dies, their death becomes locked in to that moment in time and nothing, not even another chrononaut, can prevent their death.
+Even if the circumstances that caused their death are prevented, such as by another chrononaut, when that exact moment in time arrives they simply die.
+Once the period of temporal mortality ends, the chrononaut can be saved from death like anyone else.

 ### TEMPORAL SIGNIFICANCE
 Every object, being, and event in a timeline has a temporal significance that indicates how much the future relies on that object, being, or event.
-This temporal significance can be detected by specialized devices and some beings from different dimensions or timelines.
+This temporal significance can be detected by specialized equipment and some beings from different dimensions or timelines.

 Temporal significance ratings detemine the damage caused to the timeline and its parallels if the object or being does not continue to sit in its proper spacetime and are measured with a value between 0 to 1000, with 0 usually representing something or someone from outside the current timeline while 1000 representing something or someone the future is absolutely dependent upon.

 Ratings vary greatly and objects and beings have ratings that might seem counter intuitive.
 A old coin might have a temporal significance rating of 891 while the leader of a planet that ended slavery might only have a temporal significance rating of 117.

 ### 5 DAYS
-Due to the limits of available fuel and size of the temporal reactor, each BACKSTEP is limited to 5.012 standard USC days.
+Due to the limits of available fuel and size of the temporal reactor, each BACKSTEP is limited to exactly 5.012 standard USC days.

 ### PILOT
 The chrononaut and their past self merge upon their arrival to the past, causing the past self to "disappear" leaving only chrononaut.
 There are never two instances of the chrononaut.
 This is one way to identify a BACKSTEP has occurred even if the chrononaut hasn't made contact.
 The health of the chrononaut can be based entirely on the future version, entirely on the past version, or somewhere in between.
 So far it has been impossible to determine in advance and is believed to have something to do with temporal decoherence.
 Since the chrononaut is usually injured during the BACKSTEP it can be significant if both the past and future versions are injured, as the chrononaut will usually be in fairly bad shape upon arrival.